markushaslinger/union_source_generator/readme.md

 Feedback (and PRs 😉) to make the implementation more robust, efficient and generally better are welcome, of course!

-> Don't expect production grade reliability here.
+> Don't expect production grade reliability here!